Business Administration, Bachelor of Business Administration

 Associate Degree Transfer Block

 - Students transferring into the program may meet admission requirements by completing an ABUS degree from an Arizona Community College.
-The ABUS includes the AGEC-B, which satisfies the Northern Arizona University liberal studies requirement.
+The ABUS includes the AGEC-B, which satisfies the Northern Arizona University liberal studies Distribution Blocks and Foundation requirements as well as the US Ethnic and Global Diversity requirements.

-- Students transferring into the program from California may meet the Northern Arizona University liberal studies requirement by completing an IGETC at a California community college.
+- Students transferring into the program from California may meet the Northern Arizona University liberal studies Distribution Blocks and Foundation requirements as well as the US Ethnic and Global Diversity requirement by completing the IGETC or CSUGE at a California community college.

 - All students must complete the Northern Arizona University ethnic and global diversity requirements.
 These requirements may be met by completing courses at Northern Arizona University or at other institutions.